Fires rage in Greece for a third day as 25 more villages are evacuated across the country

 For a third day, Greek firefighters continue to battle wildfires as a prolonged heatwave and strengthening winds have fuelled more than 150 wildfires in recent days, threatening the ancient site of Olympia.

 The blaze in Athens has rekindled and two new suburbs are being evacuated.
-Another major fire burned just one kilometre from the archeological site of Ancient Olympia, where the first Olympics was held, in the southern Greek region of the Peloponnese, but was later brought under control.
+Another major fire burned just one kilometre from the archeological site of Ancient Olympia, where the first Olympics was held, in the Peloponnese region of Greece, but was later brought under control.

 Dozens of people have been evacuated from some 25 villages in the regions of Ilia, Evia, Grevena, and Messinia.
 In southern Greece, the fires are now burning the village of Karnasi in Mani.